rjmacaranas/django-portfolio/README.md

-# Making a Django Portfolio!
+# Making a Django Portfolio :shit: :shit: :shit:

 ## Opening the website